');

 About Winthrop, WA

-Winthrop is a small community in Washington with a population of 404 residents.
-The median household income is $63,750 per year, which is near the national average.
-The median age in Winthrop is 37.8 years.
+Winthrop is a small community located in Washington with a population of 404 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,750 per year, which is 15% below the national median of $75,149.
+The median age of 37.8 years is close to the US median age of 38.9 years.

 Cost of Living in Winthrop, WA